Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Deterministic Testing ๐Ÿงช

-While tevm is primarily built for applicaiton development it just so happens to be great at testing too.
-Create fully reproducible environments for testing with complete control over blockchain state, time, and mining.
+Though built for application development, Tevm is great for testing too โ€” fully reproducible environments with complete control over blockchain state, time, and mining.

 Solidity Imports